Chulip: Reception and legacy

 Reviewers have praised Chulip for a charming presentation, quirky characters, and absurd, Japanese humor.
 Admitting that the game had some blurry or pixelated textures and cramped environments, both Seff and Davis noted the peculiar art style of Chulip to be aesthetically pleasing.
 Seff specifically found the game "surprisingly easy on the eyes" and to feature unique character designs, "wacky" dialogue, and an art style comparable to other titles like the Mother series and Katamari Damacy.
 Davis was amused by the script and the townsfolk's gibberish speech, and was satisfied with largely a cappella soundtrack.
 Seff was unimpressed by the game's audio, remarking the music as "entirely boring".

 According to Media Create information, Chulip sold only 6,645 units during its first week of release in Japan.
-Despite such low sales, Chulip was re-released in Japan two separate times, first as part of the "Victor the Best" selection on April 24, 2003 and second as part of the "Super Best Collection" on July 6, 2006.
+Despite such low sales, Chulip was re-released in Japan two separate times, first as part of the "Victor the Best" selection on April 24, 2003, and second as part of the "Super Best Collection" on July 6, 2006.
 Many of Chulip's key development members and their design philosophies were carried over to the 2009 Wii game Little King's Story.
 That year, Kimura stated that he would like to make a sequel to Chulip.
-He was also contemplating creating a version set in an American location such as The Bronx with a protagonist that is African-American, Caucasian, or other ethnicity.
+He was also contemplating creating a version set in an American location such as The Bronx with a protagonist that is African-American, Caucasian, or some other ethnicity.

+Despite initially low sales, the game has been reappraised in the West as a hidden gem in the PlayStation 2's vast library.
+Its unique atmosphere, interesting characters, exploration of social themes, and distinct Japanese flair have garnered it a small cult following.